Alfresco/docs-alfresco/insight-engine/latest/config/properties.md

 ---
-title: Solr core configuration properties
+title: Properties
 ---

+This page lists the configuration properties for a Solr core and the Solr index's full text search.

+## Solr core configuration properties

-The solrcore.properties configuration file is the property configuration file for a Solr core.
-There is one `solrcore.properties` file in each core's configuration directory.
+The `solrcore.properties` configuration file is the property configuration file for a Solr core.
+There's one `solrcore.properties` file in each core's configuration directory.
 Use this information to understand the properties of this file, their description, and the default value.

 |Property|Description|
 |-------------|-----------|